Operational transconductance amplifier

-These differences mean the vast majority of standard operational amplifier applications aren't directly implementable with OTAs.
+These differences mean the vast majority of standard operational amplifier applications are not directly implementable with OTAs.
 However, OTAs can implement voltage-controlled filters, voltage-controlled oscillators (e.g. variable frequency oscillators), voltage-controlled resistors, and voltage-controlled variable gain amplifiers.

 Basic operation

 In the ideal OTA, the output current is a linear function of the differential input voltage, calculated as follows: